WormBase/names/README.md

 [awscli][9]

 [awsebcli][10]

+#### Docker credentials

+The Makefile target `ecr-login` command will, by default, store the authentication token un-encrypted in the file: `~/.docker/config.json`.

+There is a plugin that can be used to use a store to save these tokens encrypted, but varies depending on operating system.

+For linux, there's [docker-credential-pass][12] and [pass][13], which can be used together, which uses a GPG2 key to encrypt tokens.

 ### Setup client app
 Setup client app **either by [making a production build of the client app](#building-the-client-app) or running a client development server**, as show here: